julie200420/nctuLab2/README.md

 ---
 ## Execution

-> TODO:
-> * Describe how to execute your program
-> * Show the screenshot of using iPerf command in Mininet
+After finishing the topology.py, type

+$ ./topologt.py

-After finishing the topology.py, type "./topologt.py" in command line and then you will enter in the Mininet's CLI mode.
+then you will enter in the Mininet's CLI mode.

 Use the following iPerf commands to measure the topology.

 ![alt text](screenshot2.PNG)